ewaldc/My-Book-Live/kernel/patches/4.9/README.md

 done
 ```

 Watch for any failed patches.
-Apologies if you hit an error.
-Please submit an issue...
+Please accept my apologies if you hit an error and submit an issue...

 ## Kernel 4.9.x performance ##
 With a 4.9.x customer kernel, standard 4K block size ext4 file system, Debian 8.11, page size of 64K, network MTU size of 4088, one can expect: